erhsparks/app_academy_prepwork/w2/w2d4/exercises/tic-tac-toe.md

 * You should have a class that represents a human player (`HumanPlayer`), and another class for a computer player (`ComputerPlayer`).
 Start with the human player first.
-* Both `HumanPlayer` and `ComputerPlayer` should have the same API;
-  they should have the same set of public methods.
+* Both `HumanPlayer` and `ComputerPlayer` should have the same API; they should have the same set of public methods.
 This means they should be interchangeable.
     * Your `Game` class should be passed two player objects on instantiation; because both player classes have the same API, the game should not know nor care what kind of players it is given.
 * Keep the computer AI simple: make a winning move if available; else move randomly.
-* Get a TA to review your work and make suggestions!

-[bracket-methods]: ./bracket-methods.md
+[bracket-methods]: ../readings/bracket-methods.md